qbcore-framework/qb-target/README.md

 You are free to help through Pull Requests and leave as much suggestions or issues, I love some help and want I'm always up for new challenges!

-The wiki and examples.md are always being improved and new examples can be made on request, just let me know!
+The TEMPLATES.md is always being improved and new examples can be made on request, just let me know!

+The EXAMPLES.md is currently not advised and will be reworked in the future.

 ## Features
 - Maintains compatibility with bt-target while providing improved utility and performance